 Deferred Outflows/Inflows of Resources - In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of financial resources.
 This separate financial statement element, deferred outflows of financial resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow or resources (expense/expenditure) until then.
-The District has two types of items that qualify for reporting as deferred outflows from charges in the net pension liability and net other postemployment benefit liability.
+The District has two types of items that qualify for reporting as deferred outflow of resources reported on the government-wide statement of net position that relate to outflows from charges in the net pension liability and net other postemployment benefit liability.
 The deferred pensions will be recognized in pension expense in future years as more fully described in Note III, subsection A. The deferred other postemployment benefits will be recognized in employee benefits expense in future years as more fully described in Note III, subsection B.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of financial resources.
 This separate financial statement element, deferred inflows of financial resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The District reports three types of deferred inflows.
 The first arises only under modified accrual basis of accounting, which qualifies for reporting in this category.
 Accordingly, the item unavailable revenue is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from three sources: property taxes, water usage charges, and ambulance services.
-The other items are reported on the government-wide statement of net postemployment benefit liability.
+The other items are reported on the government-wide statement of net position and relates to inflows from changes in the net pension liability and the net other postemployment benefit liability.
 The deferred pensions will be recognized in pension expense in future years as more fully described in Note III, subsection A. The deferred other postemployment benefits will be recognized in employee benefits expense in future years as more fully described in Note III, subsection B.